Dmitri-Sintsov/django-jinja-knockout/docs/context_processors.rst

 context_processors.py
 =====================

-Context processor provides the `tpl`_ / `utils.sdv`_ module to to Jinja2 template context, allowing to write more powerful templates.
+Context processor injects the `tpl`_ / `utils.sdv`_ modules to to Jinja2 template context, allowing to write more powerful templates.
+Any function / class from these modules are immediately available in Jinja2 templates.
 Additionally some functions / classes from another modules are loaded.

 * `tpl`_ module implements functions / classes for advanced text / html formatting; see :doc:`tpl` for detailed information.